On the best approximation by finite Gaussian mixtures: Proof of the approximation rates

-Next, by applying similar analyses for the upper and lower bounds, we present the extension for approximating multivariate Gaussian distributions. \begin{proposition} Suppose that $\sigma\geq \sigma_0>0$.
+The desired result follows. } \end{proof} Next, by applying similar analyses for the upper and lower bounds, we present the extension for approximating multivariate Gaussian distributions. \begin{proposition} Suppose that $\sigma\geq \sigma_0>0$.
 There exist $C_0,C_1$ which depend on $d$ and $\sigma_0$ such that, when $m^{1/d}\geq C_0 \sigma$,

 Furthermore, for any $m\in\naturals$ and $\sigma>0$,

 \end{proposition} \begin{proof} Let $X\sim P=N(0,\sigma^2 I_d)$.
 There exist sufficiently large $C_0$ and $C'$ depending on $d$ and $\sigma_0$ such that, if $\tilde m \triangleq m^{1/d} \ge C_0 \sigma$ and $t=C'\sqrt{\tilde m\sigma}$, then $6\sqrt{3\kappa_d}t \le \tilde m \le \kappa_d t^2$ and $t\geq 2\sigma \sqrt{d}$ hold.
 Let $A=B_d(t)$ and $P_A$ denote the conditional distribution of $P$ on $A$.
 Applying Lemma~\ref{lem:chi2-truncate}, we have